 Today, I’m going to show you a very simple SEO trick that essentially “plugs” your new web page directly into Google search results.

 In as little as 25 seconds.

 This method gets your website on Google for free.
 There’s no cost whatsoever.

 Check this out!

-Kay Roseborough of Roseborough Insurance in Tulsa, Oklahoma used the exact SEO tip I’m going to share with you.
+We used the exact SEO tip I’m going to share with you for an insurance website.

-And her new blog post was almost instantly displayed on Page Two of Google.
+And their new blog post was almost instantly displayed on Page Two of Google.

 For a locally competitive keyword – Tulsa Allstate Agent.

-That means eyeballs and traffic for her business.
+That means eyeballs and traffic for their business.